Margot Robbie Rocks The Harley Quinn Look As She Films Epic Car Scene For ‘Birds Of Prey’

 — Daily Mail Celebrity (@DailyMailCeleb) March 29, 2019

-The new photos show Margot flaunting the iconic Harley Quinn look, complete with differently-colored, quirky hair bunches and flashy accessories.
+The new photos show Margot flaunting the iconic Harley Quinn look, complete with differently colored, quirky hair bunches and flashy accessories.
 The actress donned a face full of makeup, which included white foundation and an eye-popping red lipstick.
 In classic Harley Quinn fashion, she sported the trademark pink-and-green streaks in her platinum blonde tresses and showcased an array of statement jewelry, from the gold star earrings and multiple studs in her ears to the heavy gold chains adorned with chunky keys around her neck.

 In all of the snaps, Margo is pictured sitting in the driver’s seat, which makes it difficult to get a look at her Harley Quinn attire.
 However, she does seem to be wearing the already-famous pastel pink crop top that she previously unveiled on Instagram.